 Flame Retardant Alternatives for HBCD Partnership - About this Project

-Why did DfE conduct an alternatives assessment on HBCD?
+- Why DfE conducted this alternatives assessment

-Scope of the partnership
+- Scope of the partnership

 Readers interested in alternatives for HBCD’s secondary uses, such as in textiles and electronics housings, can refer to DfE’s Flame Retardant Alternatives for Decabromodiphenyl Ether (DecaBDE) Partnership, which considers alternative flame retardants for a wider range of polymers and applications.

 Read EPA’s response to public comments (PDF) (35pp, 277K).Please contact Emma Lavoie (Lavoie.Emma@epa.gov).